agrianius/edge-slot/README.md

 # edge-slot
-This is something similar to QT signals&amp;slots paradigm
+This is something similar to QT signals&amp;slots paradigm.
+The project moved to gitlab https://gitlab.com/agrianius/edge-slot.

 ### Some recurrent definitions
 Edge - source of signals